tom-howard/ros2/docs/amr/lab1.md

     2. [We know from earlier](#ex4) that in order to make a robot move we need to publish messages to the `/cmd_vel` topic, and that this topic uses a data structure (or Interface) called `geometry_msgs/msg/TwistStamped`.
 This is how we import the interface into our Python node so that we can create velocity commands for our robot (which we'll get to shortly...)
     3. We'll use this to control timing in our node.

-    Click on the :material-plus-circle: icons above to read information about each line of the code.
+    Click on the :material-plus-circle: icons above to reveal more information about each line of the code.

 1. Next, we declare some variables that we can use and adapt during the main execution of our code: